 In Estes park is not surpassed by any in the state.
 Its numerous streams are filled with trout.
-Indeed, it was this feature that first attracted attention to the park, and every season since it has been visited by thousands who make the trip for fishing alone.
-The supply seems inexhaustit fisherman rarely returns at nightfall without a good catch.
+Indeed, man A T. Summer it was this feature that first attracted attention to the park, and every season since it has been visited by thousands who make the trip for fishing alone.
+The supply seems inexhaustible, and the fisherman rarely returns at nightfall without a good catch.

 There are two good trails over the range which bring Middle park and Gem lake within a day's easy ride from Estes park.
 Nearly every day hunting parties are formed.
 Good shooting is found as soon as timber line is reached and bear, elk, deer, mountain sheep, grouse, ptarmigan and other game offer rare inducements to the sportsman.
 Horses, guides, in fact a complete outfit, can be had at the park.